-When kids do something wrong it is common to see parents prompting their kids to apologize.
-And with a half-hearted tone kids utter “sorry.”
+When kids do something wrong, it is common to see parents prompting their kids to apologize.
+And with a half-hearted tone kids utter “Sorry.”
 Although this is a great start toward understanding the value of apologies, children need to learn that a blandly-uttered sorry is not enough.
-Moreover, parents need to understand that an apology is more than just saying you are sorry.
+Moreover, parents need to understand that an apology is more than just saying the words.

 Sorry is not a magical word that automatically makes things better.
 Unfortunately, this is how many parents illustrate it—unintentionally I think.
-Just look back at the times when we were asked to apologize and things seem to magically go back to the happy state we want, or perhaps you can recall how your parents forced you to say the words and, with a defiant heart, you articulated the words while you still harbored resentment or lack of remorse with what you did.
-Somehow saying the words keep the parents at bay and you can go on your merry way.
+Just look back at the times when we were asked to apologize and things seemed to magically go back to the happy state we wanted, or perhaps you can recall how your parents forced you to say the words and, with a defiant heart, you articulated them while you still harbored resentment or lack of remorse for what you did.
+Somehow, saying the words keeps the parents at bay and you can go on your merry way.
 Even I fall into this trap of teaching my daughter the shallow end of apologies.
 We need to rethink our parenting style when it comes to this important aspect of their lives.

 A came across a wonderful quote from Bob Talber which says:

 "Teaching kids how to count is fine, but teaching them what counts is best.
 Parents have the responsibility to educate their children.
 And one important skill kids should know is how to say sorry."